LeeSanity/golang-code-server/README.md

     docker run -p 8080:8080 -v "${HOME}/workspace:/projects" code-server:v1
 ```

-their maybe more args for code-server, see the offical document.
+there maybe more args for code-server, see the offical document.